leosdibella/aciculate/README.md

     - Uses Frontend Framework
     - Interacts with Authentication API, Calendar API and Logging API

-Though there are a few things I opted to leave well enough alone on, those incldue,
+Though there are a few things I opted to leave well enough alone on, those include,

 1. Cryptographic stuff
     - Never a good idea
 2. Database
-    - PostgresSQL is a perfect angel, even if it's a little big for this task
+    - PostgreSQL is a perfect angel, even if it's a little big for this task
     - Some other time I might make my own document style DB or something
 3. Databse Connections
     - node-postrges is good enough for me